Supported hardware

 This target produces an image for the QEMU “virt” platform using a 32 bit CPU type.

 ARM targets differ from MIPS in that the kernel format expected by QEMU is an “Image” (raw binary file) rather than an ELF file, but this is taken care of by run.sh.
-Check the documentation for the QEMU (MIPS) target for more information.
+Check the documentation for the QEMU MIPS (MIPS) target for more information.

 Turris Omnia